Skip to Content

 Here are some of the advantages of raised panel cabinets:

 The raised panel provides an additional dimension to the cabinet door design.
-The center panel which floats in the center of the frame creates more depth and gives kitchen cabinets more character as compared to slab style and recessed style doors.
+The center panel which floats in the center of the frame creates more depth and gives kitchen cabinetry more character as compared to slab style and recessed style doors.

 Rail and molding options available.
-In connection to a wide range of decorative options, you can choose from different rails and moldings to include in your raised panel cabinet door and drawer fronts.
+In connection to a wide range of decorative options, you can choose from different rails and moldings to include in your raised panel door and drawer fronts.

 Often found in framed construction.
 As mentioned earlier, raised panel cabinets are more commonly found in framed construction which makes the cabinet sturdier and gives it more strength.